Computer Science: MS, MCS, PhD

 Curtis Dyreson, PhD, University of Arizona

-Area: Temporal databases, native XML databases, data cubes, and providing support for proscriptive metadata
+Area: Software systems, temporal databases, native XML databases, data cubes, and providing support for proscriptive metadata

 Office: MAIN 402 A